 GSIs often become concerned when they read student papers that don’t seem to address the rhetorical intent of the assignment or that have pervasive linguistic errors.
-In R&C courses, and in other writing-intensive courses for which improving student writing is a major learning objective, how can GSIs best work with NNS (also referred to as “multilingual”) writers?
+In R&C courses and in other writing-intensive courses for which improving student writing is a major learning objective, how can GSIs best work with multilingual students (also referred to as non-native [English] speakers [NNS])?
 What level of intervention is realistic or sustainable, given the limits of the GSI’s job description and time?

 Like some native-English-speaking student writers, some NNS writers seem to miss the intent of an essay assignment because they are unfamiliar with academic language and writing conventions when they start at Cal.
 Students’ expectations align with their previous education and experience.

 Some expectations appear to be culturally defined.
-American English academic essays are said to follow a linear path of argumentation that lays things out clearly for the reader.
+American English academic essays are said to follow a linear path of argumentation that privileges clarity for the reader.
 In some other literary traditions, the path may seem serpentine or recursive, and more demands may be put on the reader to make the connections and inferences.
-The best English academic writing tends toward conciseness and plain style; some other rhetorical traditions strike one as more florid or allusive or lyrical.
+The best English academic writing tends toward conciseness and plain style; some other rhetorical traditions can appear more florid or allusive or lyrical.
 (It is possible, of course, to be lyrical as well as concise in English.)

-Two kinds of learning activities that address rhetorical expectations and make those expectations clear to students are are contrasting passages that treat the same topic in two different modes, and making full use of pre-writing, drafting, and revision.
+Two kinds of learning activities that address rhetorical expectations and make those expectations clear to students include presenting contrasting passages that treat the same topic in two different modes, and making full use of pre-writing, drafting, and revision.

 In a Celtic Studies course, students were given three one-page excerpts about ancient chariot warfare.
 One was drawn from a popular book, the second from an introductory textbook for a college audience, and the third from a research article in archaeology.
 Students noticed similarities in factual content, but also differences in tone, treatment of evidence, citations, degree of analysis vs. description, and ease of reading.
-Close attention to particular signal words or linguistic features, ones that shape the tone or signal a specific turn of an argument, can help NNS students or any student learning how to write in an academic register.
-The gains of this exercise can be extended by then having students try to write paragraphs in the first two modes, then describe their strategy for making each of the two paragraphs distinct.
-Having a few volunteers share their paragraphs and strategies with the class, along with other students’ comments and your commentary and wrap-up, can bring the lesson further into students’ way of writing and talking about writing.
+Directing close attention to particular signal words or linguistic features, especially ones that shape the tone or signal a specific turn of an argument, can help NNS students or any student learning how to write in an academic register.
+The gains of this exercise can be extended by having students try to write paragraphs in the first two modes and then describe their strategy for making each of the two paragraphs distinct.
+Having a few volunteers share their paragraphs and strategies with the class, along with other students’ comments and your commentary and wrap-up, can further instill this lesson in students’ way of writing and talking about writing.

 For more information on orienting students to your expectations for academic essays, please see Writing in a Genre.